-The complex is largely in ruins, except for the Nandi mandapas and standing pillars inside the temples some of which show intricately carved but damaged images of Ganesha, Karitikeya, Parvati and Ardhanarishvara (half Shiva, half Parvati).
+The complex is largely in ruins, except for the Nandi mandapas and standing pillars inside the temples some of which show intricately carved but damaged images of Ganesha, Kartikeya, Parvati, and Ardhanarishvara (half Shiva, half Parvati).
 The temples are likely from the Early Chalukya and Rashtrakuta Hindu dynasties.
 From what I could make out, there are about 4 unnamed fully standing temple structures inside the complex, the rest are in ruins.

-The grounds also feature an open air Shivalinga.
-I am not sure if the shivalinga never had a roof, as it may have been pulled down by sacrilegists
+The grounds also feature an open-air Shivalinga.
+I am not sure if the shivalinga never had a roof, as it may have been pulled down by sacrilegists.

 The temple premises also features a stepped water tank.
-Among all the water reservoirs we saw in Aihole, this one looks to the most properly constructed.
+Among all the water reservoirs we saw in Aihole, this one looks to be the most properly constructed.

 After capturing the pictures, we started on our way back to Badami.
 Before leaving the area, we stopped briefly to visit the ancient Digambar Jain Temple.
-The Jain cave temple is to the south of village, on the Meguti hill.
+The Jain cave temple is to the south of the village, on the Meguti hill.
 It is likely from the late 6th century or early 7th.
 The outside is plain, but the cave is intricately embellished inside.

+It was an interesting but also tiring day.
+We almost walked 20 thousand steps today (as per Google) and now it was time to head back to a warm bath and some local Karnataka food at the hotel.
 Thanks for reading.
 I look forward to your comments and questions.
 If you are interested in following my travels, connect with me on instagram.

-4th–12th century CE
+5th-12th century CE

 The temples in Aihole follow what is termed as Vesara style which indicates to it being a hybrid of Nagara and Dravida styles.